mfkiwl/gnss-sdr-1pps/README.md

 a computationally efficient way of achieving this result.

-Activating the SGD jamming cancellation is achieved with ``SignalSource.sgd=2`` (the argument 2 meaning two antennas, which is the only supported value at the moment).
-The SGD algorithm accepts many parameters, all of which can be tuned from the configuration file.
+Activating the SGD jamming cancellation is achieved with ``SignalSource.sgd=2`` (the argument 2 meaning two antennas, which is the only supported value at the moment) for using the SGD algorithm, or ``SignalSource.jamming_protection=2`` for activating the Inverse Filtering Method.
+Both these options can only be selected when using the UHD signal source.

+``sgd`` accepts many parameters, all of which can be tuned from the configuration file.
 * ``SignalSource.sgd_mean=true`` means that the weight calculated from the SGD is subject to a sliding average, improving the algorithm stability
 * ``SignalSource.sgd_mean_length=1000`` indicates the sliding average length, a tradeoff between stabilization and